Those who lost everything react to the cause of the Cottonwood Complex fire

 RENO COUNTY, Kan.
-(KSNW) – There is a lot of raw emotions in Reno County as families search through the charred rubble left by the Cottonwood Complex Fire.
+(KSNW) – Reno County families search through the charred rubble left by the Cottonwood Complex fire.

 “It’s kind of heartbreaking.
 My husband and I have lived out here for 40 years,” said Benita Hayden.